stephenjamesada/stephenjamesada/README.md

 ## What I Do

-I'm an aspiring software developer and IT specialist, learning the languages Python, Go and TypeScript.
+I'm an aspiring software developer and IT specialist, learning the languages Python, C, and C++.

 ## Certifications